-It’s funny, I got asked about essential oils for Tourettes three times last week.
-It’s been months since I was asked before.
-It must be on people’s minds!
-As far as I know, there are no specific essential oils for Tourette’s Syndrome, but it is a condition of the nervous system that is made worse by stress.
+It's funny; I got asked about essential oils for Tourettes three times last week.
+It's been months since I was asked before.
+It must be on people's minds!
+As far as I know, there are no specific essential oils for Tourette's Syndrome, but it is a condition of the nervous system that is made worse by stress.
 Now, stress?
-That really is something we can help with.
+That is something we can help with.

 Everything about frankincense is slowing and relaxing.
-Most importantly in this case, it slows the breath.
+Most notably, in this case, it slows the breath.
 Helpful for making the brain think it has more time to phrase words and make sounds.
 I use this for people who stutter too.

 In the trade, we call this The Oil Of Tranquility.
 If a back catalog of stress goes through your mind, it is like Vetiver essential oil pulls a weighted blanket over you so you can hide from it.

 I chose this because most articles about essential oils for Tourette's choose sedative oils.
 That would be fine if the tics or vocalizations were the only issues.
 But while essential oils do not have side effects, they have many main effects.

 So, you'll often see that the oil makes the person too relaxed to do things like exams or driving lessons or tests effectively.
 And indeed, these are stressful things that potentially may make Tourette's syndrome worse.
 But, the person does need to be able to operate at their best.
 So, oils like lavender or frankincense might be too relaxing for these situations.